gkjohnson/unity-rendering-investigation/README.md

 Only pro might be that there is less array access in the vertex shader.

 This approach takes more memory and transforms more vertices.

+## Other Concepts
+### Single ComputeBuffer for All Meshes
+One compute buffer could be used to store all the attributes for all meshes with an offset buffer to help address a specific point in the attribute buffer to render.
+Multiple meshes could then be drawn by instancing and the instanceId can be used to address the specific mesh to draw.

+The biggest issue is that when using `DrawProcedura()`, you have to specify the amount of vertices, which means every mesh must be the same size.

+### Dynamic ComputeBuffer
+Decide which triangles should be drawn and generate the data for the compute buffer that will be drawn.